bnnm/wwiser/README.md

 ## MINI GUIDE
 How to play audio simulating the Wwise engine:
 - open *wwiser.pyz*
-- press *Load dirs...* and select a base directory with .bnk and .wem inside
+- press *Load dirs...* and select a base directory with `.bnk` and `.wem` inside
   - if game has `SoundbanksInfo.xml`, `Wwise_IDs.h`, `(bankname).txt` or similar files you are set,
     otherwise you may want to generate a name list and put it as `wwnames.txt` in the base directory
-- press *View bank contents* to explore banks, if needed
+- press *View banks* to explore banks, if needed
-  - info is presented as-is and may be a bit hard to understand, but isn't really to generate TXTP
+  - info is presented as-is and may be a bit hard to understand, but isn't important to generate TXTP
-- press *Generate TXTP*
+- press *Generate TXTP* to make `.txtp`
-  - this will make files that simulate how Wwise plays audio, based on the bank info
+  - this will make files that simulate how Wwise plays audio, based on loaded bank info
   - may want to set language to 'SFX' to skip voice lines
-- go loaded base directory and open `*.txtp`` with some player like *foobar2000/winamp/audacious* having installed the *vgmstream* plugin
+- go loaded base directory and open `*.txtp` with some player like *foobar2000/winamp/audacious* having installed the *vgmstream* plugin
-  - if generated TXTP aren't fully satisfactory, fiddle with the many TXTP Generator options
+  - if generated TXTP aren't fully satisfactory, fiddle with the *TXTP Generator* options
 - Wwise is very complex so this program can only help so much, you may want to read and understand *doc/WWISER.md*